 RGS Art of Hope

-The RGS Art of Hope 2021 event is generously sponsored by our friends at the Talent Insight Group, a global research firm based here in Newcastle.
+In 2021, we launched RGS Art of Hope, generously sponsored by our friends at the Talent Insight Group, a global research firm based here in Newcastle.
+The event was established to raise funds for the Bursary Campaign and charities chosen by our students.

 What is hope?